Melgrin filled the brass pot with water from the well and hoisted it onto her hip. “Come on, Elswyth.”

 “Do you enjoy your work here?”
 Papa Egrit asked.

-She cleared her throat.
-“It is work I am thankful for.”
+She cleared her throat. “ I am thankful for it.”

 Papa Egrit chuckled.
 “Thankful, eh?”